navgurukul/galileo/README.md

 3. After being merged into dev, we will deploy it to staging environment.

 *We will make sure to have frequent merges from `dev` into `master` and release stuff into production*

-`I have never met a man so ignorant that I couldn't learn something from him. ~ Galileo`